Home » 2 Tips to Avoid Email Misunderstandings

 Here’s a classic…

-What is odd is how onliners do have the time to do certain things and not others, like reading an email in full and taking the time to understand intent.
-Or reading it aloud to make sure the meaning and tone are unmistakable.
+What is odd is that onliners do have the time to do certain things and not others, like reading an email in full and taking the time to understand its intent or reading it aloud to make sure the meaning and tone are unmistakable.

-We do both sides a disservice when we whip off a reply based on assuming what someone meant but didn’t actually type.
-Many times this creates a problematic situation that could have easily been avoided.
+We do both sides a disservice when we reply based on assuming what someone meant but didn’t actually type.
+Many times, this creates a problematic situation that could have easily been avoided.

-The other side then wonders why you responded the way you did.
-And in return, do the same.
-Before we know it, we have many unnecessary back and forths about something someone didn’t mean.
-Resulting in misunderstandings and hurt feelings.
+The other side then wonders why you responded the way you did, and in return, they do the same.
+Before we know it, we have many unnecessary back-and-forths about something someone didn’t mean, resulting in misunderstandings and hurt feelings.

 The takeaway?